Microflow/Low-Grid/AAA SETLIST Godfather-and-Misirlou.md

         F                       G

- Oh but people look well in the dark
+ Oh but people look glow in the dark

  Chorus:
             C         A7